 Development agreements can be entered into with public authorities in relation to a specific development.

-This is possible under the Public Works Act 1981.
-It provides central government and local authorities (Acquiring Authorities) with statutory authority to acquire private land for public works.
+Governmental taking of land, condemnation, expropriation or compulsory purchase are possible under the Public Works Act 1981 (PWA), which gives central government and local authorities (Acquiring Authorities) the statutory authority to acquire private land for public works.

 See 8.1 VAT, 8.2 Mitigation of Tax Liability and 8.4 Income Tax Withholding for Foreign Investors regarding taxation on real estate transfers.